Cruz801/employee-tracker/README.md

 # Usage
 In order to run application first run npm install in your CLI.
-Once installed, run node server in CLI to start prompts ctrl + c to quit app
+Once installed, run node server in CLI to start prompts. ctrl + c to quit app

 # Visual